HubSpot/recruiting-agency-graphql-theme/README.md

 If you have `curl` on your machine, you can send the request like so: `curl -d '{ "fromObjectTypeId": "{jobApplicationObjectTypeId}", "toObjectTypeId": "{roleObjectTypeId" }' -H 'Content-Type: application/json' https://api.hubapi.com/crm/v3/schemas/{jobApplicationObjectTypeId}/associations\?hapikey\={hapiKey}`, replacing `{roleObjectTypeId}` and `{jobApplicationObjectTypeId}` with the appropriate ids when running `hs custom-object schema list`, and replacing `{hapiKey}` with a generated API key for your portal.
 If you're not sure where to get your API key, see this [documentation](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key).

+Note: Starting November 30, 2022, HubSpot API keys will no longer be able to be used as an authentication method to access HubSpot APIs.
+Private Apps will be used instead of APIs, you can defer to this [document](https://developers.hubspot.com/docs/api/private-apps) for more details on private apps.

 **NOTE: It's important you create the association FROM the Job Application TO the Role, and not the other way around, or your GraphQL schema may differ slightly from what is expected.
 For example, if you create the association FROM the Role TO the Job Application, the associations field in your schema would be `role_collection__role_to_job_application` instead of the expected `role_collection__job_application_to_role`.**

 Once the association is created, we should be finished creating our custom object definitions.